isaac-j-miller/nestle-blocker/README.md

 - Food City
 - Instacart

+## build

+This project uses [pnpm](https://pnpm.io/), which is faster than npm or yarn, so install it first before building the project.
+Once you have it installed, run `pnpm install` from the root directory.
+Then, there are a few scripts available:

+- `pnpm build`: build the project, outputting the extension zip file in `./web-ext-artifacts`
+- `pnpm start`: build the project, and then start web-ext, opening a firefox window that has the extension running in it
+- `pnpm prettier`: automatically format files
+- `pnpm prettier-check`: validate file formats without writing
+- `pnpm lint`: lint files
+- `pnpm tsc`: perform type checking
+- `pnpm test`: run unit tests
+- `pnpm test-inspect`: run unit tests and attach to remote debugger
+- `pnpm test-intgr`: run integration tests
+- `pnpm test-intgr-inspect`: run integration tests and attach to remote debugger

 ## contact/contribute

 If you notice a bug, or would like to contribute, feel free to create an issue or message me.